aksommerville/egg2/README.md

 - - - [ ] Web input config.
 - - [ ] Web: Touch input, on-screen gamepad.
 - - [ ] Consider adding a client hook `egg_client_notify(k,v)` for changed preferences, eg lang from Universal Menu.
+- - [x] Consider mouse input. `xmark` demo, a jigsaw puzzle, desperately needs it.
+No matter what, games must remain playable with only a gamepad, so that's the trick.
+- - - [x] Prove the concept far enough to use with `xmark`, natively.
+- - - [x] Web.
 - [ ] Audio
 - - [x] SongEditor: Need MIDI-In to include post at modecfg, and also play at post modal.
 - - [x] Web synth: Play thru song 8, then start song 9 in demo.
 9 doesn't start.
 Will start on second try.
 Are we running out of memory? (both big songs)